Updated Feb. 22, 2021

 What are you going to do after you graduate?
 Yes, we know, it's the worst question.

-But finding a job after college, or finding a new job — or changing a career — doesn't have to be scary.
-It can actually be exciting.
+But finding a job after college — or just finding a new job or changing your career — doesn't have to be scary.
+These shifts can actually be exciting.

 These tips will help you reflect on your story: what you like, what you've done so far, and what you need to do to go out and get a job — and maybe even a career.

 Most campuses have a career service office staffed with advisors to help you.
+(Many are still helping students virtually during the pandemic.)
 But so many students wait until their junior or senior year to wander in.
 Don't wait!

 What you decide to do professionally can be completely different from what you studied in college, so thinking about your career early in college can allow you to meander a bit, to ask yourself, "What do I like?
 What brings me joy?"